White Castle (restaurant): Location expansion, plant-based meat sliders, automation

 The first White Castle location in Arizona opened in Scottsdale on October 23, 2019.
 A second location opened in nearby Tempe on November 28, 2023.
 In June 2024, a third Arizona location opened in Goodyear.

 White Castle announced on November 25, 2019, that the chain would return to Florida after previously leaving the state in 1968, with plans to open the first restaurant in Orlando.
 A ghost kitchen, operated out of the restaurant while it was under construction, overloaded Uber Eats when it opened for one day on February 24, 2021.
 The Orlando location opened on May 3, 2021.
 It is the world's largest White Castle, located on Daryl Carter Parkway off Interstate 4.
 The opening coincided with White Castle's 100th anniversary.

 In 2020, White Castle began testing an automated cooking robot called Flippy in a number of its Chicago-area stores, and then equipped a larger number of locations with the updated Flippy 2 model in November 2021.
 The system is able to discriminate amongst burgers, chicken fingers, and french fries, pick them up, cook them through automated temperature detection and flipping action, place the cooked item in a fry basket, and in turn place the basketed food in an area for holding hot items.
 The Flippy 2 model can operate without human intervention and produce 60 baskets of food per hour.
-By the end of 2022, approximately one in three White Castle locations are expected to be equipped with the device.
+By the end of 2022, a third of White Castle locations were expected to be equipped with the device.

 In August 2025, White Castle announced it would open its first location in Texas in the northern Dallas suburb of The Colony.
 The restaurant is scheduled to open in 2026 in a mega retail and restaurant development known as Grandscape.